Airport security rules make it impossible to take water through to the departure lounge, where buying bottles can be frustratingly expensive.

 The airport’s website reports more than 100 fountains across the four terminals.
 Use the following terminal maps to find the after-security fonts you’ll need to fill your boots – or bottles – with free water.

-Water fountains can be found at Gate 47 and opposite Gate 41.
+Water fountains can be found at Gate 47, opposite Gate 41, within the main departures lounge, and at the OCS special assistance area.

 If you’re travelling through Edinburgh Airport, save some cash by taking your empty bottle to the post-security water fountain just past the World Duty Free store.